-One of the biggest mistakes people make when it comes to setting business goals, or any type of goals for that matter, lies in tying a goal to a result that is beyond your control.
+What's the biggest mistakes people make when it comes to setting business goals, or any type of goals for that matter?

 They are results-based targets that are ultimately out of your control.

-The problem with hanging your hopes on this type of goal is that although you can perform actions that have a good chance of leading you to those results; you do not have reasonable control over whether you achieve results-based goals or not.
+The problem with hanging your hopes on this type of goal is that, although you can perform actions that will probably you to those results; you do not have reasonable control over whether you achieve results-based goals or not.

 Pause for a moment and think about that last statement so you don't gloss over it.